menu

 Goldsmith is a tiny city located in the state of Texas.
 With a population of 225 people and just one neighborhood, Goldsmith is the 1005th largest community in Texas.

-Goldsmith’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Goldsmith’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Goldsmith has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Goldsmith has few renters and college students.
 But the biggest reason it is quieter in Goldsmith than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Goldsmith may be for you.

-Goldsmith is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Goldsmith doesn't have a public transportation system that people use for their commute.

 The percentage of people in Goldsmith who are college-educated is somewhat higher than the average US community of 21.84%: 25.29% of adults in Goldsmith have at least a bachelor's degree.